KxSystems/ml/docs/xval.md

 As of toolkit version 0.1.3, the distribution of cross-validation functions is invoked at console initialization.
 If a process is started with `$q -s -4 -p 4321` and `xval.q` is loaded into the process, then the cross-validation library will automatically make 4 worker processes available to execute jobs.

-!!! tip "Interactive notebook implementations"
+> Tip: **Interactive notebook implementations**
+>

-  	Interactive notebook implementations of a large number of the functions outlined here are available within :fontawesome-brands-github: [KxSystems/mlnotebooks](https://github.com/KxSystems/mlnotebooks)
+> Interactive notebook implementations of a large number of the functions outlined here are available within [KxSystems/mlnotebooks](> https://github.com/KxSystems/mlnotebooks)

 ## Grid search